spessasus/spessasynth_core/docs/midi/index.md

      * the status byte of the message as a number from 0 to 255
      * @type {number}
      */
-    messageStatusByte;
+    statusByte;

     /**
      * @type {IndexedByteArray}
      */
-    messageData;
+    data;
 }
 ```

 - ticks - absolute amount of MIDI Ticks from the start of the track.
-- messageStatusByte - the status byte of the message as a number from 0 to 255.
+- statusByte - the status byte of the message as a number from 0 to 255.
   [Learn more here](https://www.recordingblogs.com/wiki/status-byte-of-a-midi-message) [and here](https://www.recordingblogs.com/wiki/midi-meta-messages).

 !!!
 Important

     Note that for Meta Events, the status byte is the SECOND status byte, not the 0xFF!

-- messageData - a `IndexedByteArray`(Pretty much exactly the same as `Uint8Array`) instance of the event's binary data.
+- data - a `IndexedByteArray`(Pretty much exactly the same as `Uint8Array`) instance of the event's binary data.

 !!!
 Caution